Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 ![model coordinates](image/model_coordinates.png)

 ### World coordinates

-The world sapce is the coordinate system of the scene.
+The world space is the coordinate system of the scene.
 Different models (objects) can be placed multiple times in the world space to form a scene, in together.

-**Model matrix**
+#### Model matrix

 The model matrix defines the location, orientation and the relative size of a model (object, mesh) in the scene.
 The model matrix transforms the vertex positions of a single mesh to world space for a single specific positioning.
 There are different model matrices, one for each combination of a model (object) and a location of the object in the world space.